 From the Spirit comes foreknowledge of the future, understanding of the mysteries of faith, insight into the hidden meaning of Scripture, and other special gifts.
 Through the Spirit we become citizens of heaven, we enter into eternal happiness, and abide in God.
 Through the Spirit we acquire a likeness to God; indeed, we attain what is beyond our most sublime aspirations – we become God.

-This excerpt from St. Basil the Great’s landmark work (Cap.
+This excerpt from St. Basil the Great’s On the Holy Spirit (Cap.
 9, 22-23: PG 32, 107-110), written about 360AD, focuses on the titles and works of the Holy Spirit.
-It is used in the Roman Liturgy’s Office of Readings during the days between the Feast of the Ascension and Feast of Pentecost, on Tuesday of the 7th week of Easter.
+It is used in the Roman Liturgy’s Office of Readings during the days between the Feast of the Ascension and Feast of Pentecost, on Tuesday of the seventh (7th) week of Easter.
 The accompanying biblical reading is taken from 1John 4:11-21.